What We Do

 Students are provided writing strategies and encouraged to express themselves via writing.
 An annual anthology of student writing is “published” and included on the shelves of the local library.

-Wizards Wardrobe schedules regular “Imagination Celebrations” at which family members are invited to celebrate their child’s successes and accomplishments.
+· “Imagination Celebrations” where family members were invited to celebrate their child’s successes and accomplishments.

-A summer theater project gives students the opportunity to apply and develop their reading and writing skills as they create and perform in a production that they create.
+· A summer theater project giving students the opportunity to apply and develop their reading and writing skills as they create and perform in a production that they create.

 · Summer field trips to Five Rivers Environmental Education Center in Delmar, the VIA Aquarium in Rotterdam, and Camp “Wa Wa Segowea” in Southfield, MA.